seamplex/libreblackjack/doc/overview.md

  2. share it with your friends and colleagues, and
  3. distribute copies of your modified versions.

 If you do not know how to program, you have the _freedom_ to hire a programmer to do it for you.
-That is why [Libre Blackjack](https://www.seamplex.com/blackjack) is [free software](https://www.gnu.org/philosophy/free-sw.html).
+That is why Libre Blackjack is _free software_.

-## How

-Once you trust the blackjack engine is fair, you can model and simulate any blackjack situation you want, playing millions of times a certain hand (say a sixteen against a ten) in different ways (say hitting or standing) to obtain you own conclusions.
-You can even build  the [basic strategy charts](https://wizardofodds.com/games/blackjack/strategy/4-decks/) from scratch to convince yourself there is no [flaw](https://wizardofodds.com/ask-the-wizard/blackjack/).
+Once you trust the blackjack engine is fair, you can model and simulate any blackjack situation you want, playing millions of times a certain hand (say a sixteen against a ten) in different ways (say hitting or standing) with different rules (does the dealer have to hit soft seventeens?) to obtain you own conclusions.
+You can even build  the basic strategy charts from scratch to convince yourself there is no “flaw.”

 The main objective is research and optimization of playing and betting strategies depending on